goberoi/cloudy_vision/readme.md

 # Cloudy Vision: compare computer vision APIs

 Run a corpus of images through multiple computer vision API vendors.
 View image labeing results side by side so that you can get a general feel for how well each vendor works for your use case.
-Supported vendors: Microsoft, IBM, Google, Cloudsight, and Clarifai.
+Supported vendors: Microsoft, IBM, Google, Cloudsight, Amazon and Clarifai.

 [View example output.](https://goberoi.github.io/cloudy_vision/output/output.html)